Empress Wei and Princess Anle — Ambitious but Failed Power Seizure

 However, their promoted titles didn't bring them improved living conditions.

-Li Xian and Wei's only son and another daughter were executed by Wu, after having been framed for rebellion.
+Wu executed Li Xian and Wei's only son and another daughter, who were framed for rebellion.

 Que Buildings in Fresco on Mausoleum of Prince Yide, the Wrongly Executed Only Son of Li Xian and Wei.